jirafey/jirafey/README.md

 </p>
 <a href="https://jirafey.itch.io/squaremadness"><img src="https://user-images.githubusercontent.com/97115044/211327312-3b9ac0c9-104e-47ea-8d88-8d65bfbba1d8.png"
 padding="10px" /><p>Square Madness </p></a>
               <p>A game where you try to withstand a wave of enemies, whilst constantly upgrading your ship!
-This is a 2D game.</p>
-              <p> There's implemented music, sound, video settings & proper menu.
+This is a 2D game.
+There's implemented music, sound, video settings & proper menu.
 This is a submisson for Geojam 2022 and was built in 3 days!
 Made in Python's library: pygame(NO GAME ENGINE).</p>
 <a href="https://jirafey.itch.io/pong"><img src="https://user-images.githubusercontent.com/97115044/211326562-7d06b0e3-c40f-4eed-a733-687e071a8565.png" padding="10px" />
 <p>Pong </p></a>
 <p>Retro pong game, recreated in Python's library turtle(NO GAME ENGINE).</p>